History of criminal justice: Modern police

 After the troubles of the French Revolution the Paris police force was reorganized by Napoléon I on February 17, 1800, as the Prefecture of Police, along with the reorganization of police forces in all French cities with more than 5,000 inhabitants.
 On March 12, 1829, a government decree created the first uniformed policemen in Paris and all French cities, known as sergents de ville ("city sergeants"), which the Paris Prefecture of Police's website claims were the first uniformed policemen in the world.

 In London, there existed watchmen hired to guard the streets at night since 1663.
 Watchmen were the first paid law enforcement in the country, augmenting the force of unpaid constables, but were not professionally organized.
 The word "police" was borrowed from French into the English language in the 18th century, but for a long time it applied only to French and continental European police forces.
 The word, and the concept of police itself, was "disliked as a symbol of foreign oppression".
 Prior to the 19th century, the only official use of the word "police" recorded in the United Kingdom was the appointment of Commissioners of Police for Scotland in 1714 and the creation of the Marine Police in 1798 (set up to protect merchandise at the Port of London).

 On June 30, 1800, the authorities of Glasgow, Scotland successfully petitioned the Government to pass the Glasgow Police Act establishing the City of Glasgow Police.
 This was the first professional police service in the world that differed from previous law enforcement in that it was a preventive police force.
 This was quickly followed in other Scottish towns, which set up their own police forces by individual Acts of Parliament.
 On September 29, 1829, the Metropolitan Police Act was passed by Parliament, allowing Sir Robert Peel, the then home secretary, to found the London Metropolitan Police.
 Based on the Peelian principles, this was the city's first full-time, professional and centrally-organised police force.
 The Metropolitan Police officers were often referred to as ´Bobbies´ after Sir Robert (Bobby) Peel.
 They are regarded as the first modern police force and became a model for the police forces in most countries, such as the United States, and most of the then British Empire (Commonwealth).
 Bobbies can still be found in many parts of the world (for example in British Overseas Territories or ex-colonies such as Bermuda, Gibraltar or St Helena).
-The model of policing in Britain had as its primary role the keeping of the Queen's Peace and this has continued to the present day.
+The model of policing in Britain had as its primary role the keeping of the king's peace and this has continued to the present day.
 Many of the Commonwealth countries developed police forces using similar models, such as Canada, Australia and New Zealand.